 Although allied with Nazi Germany, Bulgaria remained neutral in the German-Soviet war and maintained diplomatic relations with the Soviet Union until 1944.
 As Soviet forces approached in late summer 1944, however, the Soviet Union declared war on Bulgaria.
-In September, a military coup overthrew the Bulgarian government, forced Tsar Boris to abdicate in favor of his seven-year-old heir, Simeon.
+In September, a military coup overthrew the Bulgarian government, a Regency, which had governed the country since King Boris’s sudden death on August 28, 1943, leaving his son Simeon, a six year old, as heir.
 The military government sued for peace with the Soviet Union, and in October 1944, Bulgaria switched allegiances and declared war on Germany.
 After the war, Bulgaria, under Communist rule since February 1945, retained the Dobruja region, which it had acquired from Romania in 1940, but had to withdraw from Macedonia, Thrace, and Pirot, returning these provinces to Greek and Yugoslav authority.

 In 1945, the Jewish population of Bulgaria was still about 50,000, its prewar level.
 By 1948, however, more than 35,000 Bulgarian Jews had emigrated to the British Mandate in Palestine, a part of which became the state of Israel in May 1948.
 Most of the rest had also emigrated from Bulgaria by 1950.